SystemsApproach/private5g/ran.rst

    extracted from the SDN book).

 The high-level description of the RAN in Chapter 2 was mostly silent about the RAN’s internal structure.
-We now focus on those internal details, and in doing so, explain how the RAN is being transformed in 5G.
-This involves first describing the stages in the packet processing pipeline, and then showing how these stages are being disaggregated, distributed, and implemented.
+We now focus on those details, and in doing so, explain how the RAN is being transformed in 5G.
+This involves first describing the stages in the RAN's packet processing pipeline, and then showing how these stages are being disaggregated, distributed, and implemented.

+Note that the deconstruction of the RAN presented in this chapter represents a combination of standardized specifications and implementation strategies.
+The former continues to be under the purview of the 3GPP, but the latter is primarily influended by a second organization: the *Open-RAN Alliance (O-RAN)*.
+The O-RAN is led by network operators (AT&T and China Mobile are the founding members), with the goal of catalyzing a software-based implementation of the RAN that breaks the vendor lock-in that dominates today’s marketplace.
+Such business forces are certainly a factor in where 5G mobile networks are headed, but our goal in this chapter is to identify the technical design decisions involved in that evolution.

 4.1 Packet Processing Pipeline
 ------------------------------

-:numref:`Figure %s <fig-pipeline>` shows the packet processing stages historically implemented in the base stations, as specified by the 3GPP standard.
+:numref:`Figure %s <fig-pipeline>` shows the packet processing stages historically bundled in base stations, as specified by the 3GPP standard.
 Note that the figure depicts the base station as a pipeline (running left-to-right for packets sent to the UE) but it is equally valid to view it as a protocol stack (as is typically done in official 3GPP documents).
 Also note that (for now) we are agnostic as to how these stages are implemented, but since we are ultimately heading towards a cloud-based implementation, you can think of each as corresponding to a microservice (if that is helpful).

 .. _fig-pipeline: